YT-bomb/Final-PJ-CV/README.md

 ### Task 2
 The Faster R-CNN model is trained as follows:
-#### a) Randomly initialize and then use VOC for fine tune
+#### a) Randomly initialize and then use VOC for fine-tuning
-#### b) Use backbone network pretrained on ImageNet, and then use VOC for fine tune
+#### b) Use backbone network pretrained on ImageNet, and then use VOC for fine-tuning
-#### c) Use Mask R-CNN backbone network parameters trained on Coco to initialize Faster R-CNN backbone network, and then use VOC for fine tune
+#### c) Use Mask R-CNN backbone network parameters trained on Coco to initialize Faster R-CNN backbone network, and then use VOC for fine-tuning

 ## Reference
 https://github.com/VainF/DeepLabV3Plus-Pytorch